merlinz01/redpepper/docs/console.md

 ## Installation

 The console is installed and configured by default when RedPepper is installed.
+You only need to set up the TLS certificates for the API and the login parameters.
 See [Installation](installation.md) for more info.

 ## Usage